ljtill/azure-deployment-stacks-action/README.md

 # Azure Deployment Stacks Action

-This repository contains a GitHub Action that allows engineers to create, update, and delete Azure Deployment Stacks directly from their GitHub workflows.
+This repository contains a GitHub Action that allows engineers to create, update, delete, validate and export Azure Deployment Stacks directly from their GitHub workflows.
 It supports a variety of inputs for scopes and options, making it flexible and easy to use for managing Azure resources.
 Whether you need to define the scope at the management group, subscription, or resource group level, this action provides the necessary parameters to tailor deployments to your specific needs.
 Additionally, it includes options for setting the location, mode, and handling unmanaged resources, as well as configuring deny settings and specifying ARM or Bicep templates.
 This GitHub Action streamlines the process of managing Azure infrastructure, enabling efficient and automated deployments

+## Authentication

+The action supports multiple authentication methods.
+The simplest approach is to use [`azure/login@v2`](https://github.com/azure/login).
+However, if the action runs on Self-Hosted Runners, it can also use Managed Identity for authentication.

+## Modes

+The action supports two modes: `create` and `delete`.

+For `create` mode, it is recommended to use it with `push` triggers.
+This setup ensures that whenever changes are pushed to the repository, the action automatically creates or updates the Azure Deployment Stack accordingly.
+This is ideal for continuous integration and deployment workflows, where infrastructure changes should be applied seamlessly as part of the development process.

+For `delete` mode, it is recommended to use it with `workflow_dispatch` triggers.
+This allows for manual initiation of the delete process through the GitHub Actions interface.
+Using `workflow_dispatch` triggers provides greater control and prevents accidental deletions, ensuring that stacks are only deleted when explicitly requested by an authorized user.
+This setup is particularly useful for maintenance tasks or cleanup operations where automated deletion could pose risks.

 ## Getting Started

-Create Mode
+### Create Mode

-The following example demonstrates how to set up the action in create mode, which is recommended to be used with push triggers:
+The following example demonstrates how to set up the action in create mode, which is recommended to be used with `push` triggers:

 ```yaml
 name: Creation